ruggeri/tech-notes/distributed-systems/spanner.md

 described offers serializability.
 But it doesn't offer linearizability.
 That's because I can:

-1. Modify a record at partion 123 with a leader with a fast clock at 100ms.
-Wait for this to commit.
+1. Markov signs up for my blog website.
+Create a user record at partition 123 with a leader with a fast clock at 100ms.
+Wait for this transaction to commit.
-2. Next, start a transaction to create a record at partion 456 with a slow clock of 50ms.
+2. Next, Markov authors a blog post.
+He writes the blog post record to partition 456 with a slow clock of 50ms.
+Wait for this transaction to commit.

 Now, if I historically look at things, it looks like the document was created before the user.
 I've violated linearizability (serializability